saltstack-formulas/mysql-formula/README.rst

 .. note::
     See the `salt.states.mysql_user <http://docs.saltstack.com/en/latest/ref/states/all/salt.states.mysql_user.html#module-salt.states.mysql_user>`_ docs for additional information on configuring hashed passwords.

-    Make sure the **quote the passwords** in the pillar so YAML doesn't throw an exception.
+    Make sure to **quote the passwords** in the pillar so YAML doesn't throw an exception.